aditya-xq/flask-socketio-demo/README.md

 Visit `localhost` in your browser to access the flask app.

-Read the dev blog and explanation here: https://medium.com/the-research-nest/how-to-log-data-in-real-time-on-a-web-page-using-flask-socketio-in-python-fb55f9dad100
+Read the dev blog and explanation [here](https://medium.com/the-research-nest/how-to-log-data-in-real-time-on-a-web-page-using-flask-socketio-in-python-fb55f9dad100)